solliancenet/azure-synapse-in-a-day-demos/infrastructure/README.md

     ![The storage menu item is highlighted.](media/sa-add-storage-input.png "Outputs")

-9. In the `Blob Storage/Data Lake Storage Gen2` form, enter the values shown in the table below.
+9. In the `Blob storage/ADLS Gen2` form, enter the values shown in the table below.
 Select **Save**.

     ![The form is shown as described below.](media/sa-add-storage-input-form-curated.png "Create Storage output")